argius/fondue/README.md

 2. Add `applications:your-app` as an include project into setting.gradle, and add ` ':applications:your-app'` into build.gradle.

-3. Copy configuration files from sample app
+3. Run `gradle initApp` at your project.

-4. Run `gradle genModel genCrud` in your project.
+4. Run `gradle genAll` (genModel and genCrud) at your project.
 (If you want to use gradle wrapper, use `../../gradlew` or copy gradle files from sample app)

 License